andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 **The Architectural Payoff**

 Because these EF Core configurations are completely boxed into the `exchange/` layer, your domain core remains highly malleable.
-If your team decides tomorrow to drop Entity Framework Core and rewrite the data layer using raw `Dapper SQL` queries or migrate entirely to a document store like *MongoDB*, not a single line of business logic or domain interface needs to change.You simply update the contents of the `exchange/storage/` folder and adjust the construction steps inside your `StoredCar` and `CarRentalApp` factories.
+* If the team decides tomorrow to drop Entity Framework Core and rewrite the data layer using raw `Dapper SQL` queries or migrate entirely to a document store like *MongoDB*, not a single line of business logic or domain interface needs to change.
+* We simply update the contents of the `exchange/storage/` folder and adjust the construction steps inside the `StoredCar` and `CarRentalApp` factories.

 ---